GChristensen/ishell/README.md

 take two values: *popup* and *log*.
 These values will be available for autocompletion.
-With the class-based syntax, you do not need to remember obscure argument roles and just directly use the names of arguments when defining them or accessing them in methods (although you may access arguments in the old way if you prefer).
+With the class-based syntax, you do not need to remember obscure argument roles and just directly use the names of arguments when defining them or accessing them in methods.

 Please do not use the command constructor for any purposes other than argument definition and simple field initialization, since